-If your pulse is not detected during the program, the letters PLS will flash in the Pulse/Calories display.
+If your pulse is not detected during the program, the letters PLS will flash in the Pulse display.
 In addition, the speed and/or incline of the treadmill may automatically decrease until your pulse is detected.
-If this occurs, refer to the instructions included with the chest pulse sensor.
+If this occurs, refer to CHEST PULSE SENSOR TROUBLE-SHOOTING on page 7.